ysgoh97/20240601-Financial-Health-Tracker/README.md

 * Personalised credit card recommendations using  LLM (PaLM)
 * Personalised credit card design using Stable Diffusion (Replicate)

 The app is built with SQLite, Python, HTML, and Flask, and is deployed on Render.
-The deployed web application can be found [here](https://two0240601-financial-health-tracker.onrender.com).